hoffstadt/DearPyGui/docs/source/documentation/tooltips.rst

 Tooltips
 ========

-Tooltips are windows that appear when a widget is hovered.
+Tooltips are windows that appear when an item is hovered.

 Tooltips are containers that can hold any other UI Item.

-ToolTips must have the parent argument.
+Tooltips must have the parent argument.
 This is the *tag* of the parent what will show the tooltip.

 .. code-block:: python